Fifth decade 1933 to 1943

 • Due to the Great Depression, tree decorations consisted primarily of handmade crafts.

-• On occasion, people used pine cones and paper decorations made with colored wax like Crayola crayons, and they were very popular since plastic decorations could be quite expensive.
+• On occasion, people used pinecones and paper decorations made with colored wax like Crayola crayons, and they were very popular since plastic decorations could be quite expensive.